knuesel/typst-minideck/minideck.typ

   logo: none,
   date: none,
 ) = {
-  let theme-configurator = _configure-theme.with(
+  let theme-config = _theme-config.with(
     plain-slide: _plain-slide.with(handout: handout),
     format: format,
     metadata: _metadata(author, affiliation, logo, date),
     font-scheme: font-scheme,
     color-scheme: color-scheme,
   )

-  let theme-values = _compose-theme(theme-configurator, theme)
+  let composed-values = _compose-theme(
+    _theme-values.with(theme-config),
+    theme,
+  )

   (
     pause: logic.pause.with(handout: handout),
     uncover: logic.uncover.with(handout: handout),
     only: logic.only.with(handout: handout),
-    ..theme-values,
+    ..composed-values,
-    // Can be used to inspect values returned by a sub-theme
+    // Can be used to configure a theme and inspect the returned values
-    theme-configurator: theme-configurator,
+    theme-config: theme-config,
   )
   if cetz != none {
     let cetz-update(n) = cetz.draw.content((), logic.update-subslide-count(n))